aysebilgegunduz/CourseraMachineLearning/README.md

 `ex3.mx` is the guide file, you can follow the instructions.
 #### 4. Neural Networks
 `ex4.mx` is the guide file, you can follow the instruction to build a Neural Network
+#### 5. Advice for Applying Machine Learning
+`ex5.mx` is the guide file, you can follow the instruction to learn basic level tuning for your ML model.